 One of the best snorkeling spots is Manta Point, which is home to Manta Rays!
 Also known as Emas Thila, this is probably one of the best places in the world to swim alongside these gentle giants, just make sure you take a great underwater camera with you – like this one.

-If you’re looking for a beach destination, Zanzibar won’t disappoint.
+While the Maldives has the better beaches, Zanzibar won’t disappoint either.
 This coral reef ringed island has gorgeous stretches of white sandy beaches, and one of our favorites is Kendwa Beach.
 This dreamy slice of Zanzibar has the softest sand as well as warm water for swimming.
 Outlined by gently swaying palm trees, it’s a true tropical paradise.

 As the Maldives is more focused on resort-based holidays, interaction with the local community and culture tends to be limited.
 That’s unless you make a trip away from the private island resorts, and into the population centers.